strmprivacy/docs/docs/03-quickstart/05-ccd/02-self-hosted/01-advanced.md

 Using this requires [`gcloud`](https://cloud.google.com/sdk/docs) and [`python3`](https://www.python.org/downloads) to be installed.
-Furthermore, it uses [`gcrane`](https://github.com/google/go-containerregistry/tree/main/cmd/gcrane), which simplifies copying images between (authenticated) repositories.
+Furthermore, it uses [`gcrane`](https://github.com/google/go-containerregistry/tree/main/cmd/gcrane), which simplifies copying images between (authenticated) registries.
 The authentication [commands](https://github.com/google/go-containerregistry/tree/main/cmd/gcrane) are similar to Docker. `gcloud` is used by gcrane to fetch an access token that allows for authentication with STRM Privacy's registry.